mwolfhoffman/boodu/README.md

 This is a very simple DB mapping tool.
 It is really just a POC for starting with Supabase.
 It doesn't use any of the real-time functionality yet.

+I added Tailwind CSS because I thought it would be quick and easy to learn and so far I hate it.
+For now I left the config in there.
+It's a hog.

 ## To Run: